You want smart political talk without the meltdowns?

 I don't think that they are fundamentally racist.

-So when the democ when the Democratic Party says if you like Republicans, black churches are gonna burn, or Joe Biden says they're gonna put you all back in chains, and when Al Gore says they don't want to count you in the census, and Hillary Clinton says this is a blast from the Jim Crow past, and they're trying to compare Jeff Sessions, who actually put clan members in jail as a Klansman, it's it's evil, isn't that?
+So, when the Democratic Party says if you elect Republicans, black churches are going to burn, or Joe Biden says they're going to put you all back in chains, and when Al Gore says they don't want to count you in the census, and Hillary Clinton says this is a blast from the Jim Crow past, and they're trying to compare Jeff Sessions, who actually put Klan members in jail as a Klansman, it's evil.

 Isn't that one of the big ten?